 TBH carried out these reports by reviewing the project documentation, including the preliminary programmes, cost plans, construction methodology and statutory approval register to identify any potential risks and strategies to mitigate risk, at the early stage of the project.
 TBH also conducted multiple site visits to gain high level understanding of the site conditions and current progress.
 TBH applied its depth of experience in acting as the LTA to provide clear, concise reports and advice to facilitate the onboarding of debt providers.
 In addition, TBH provided this data centre provider with progressive feedback on key risks and issues, accompanied with recommendations to address them, to ensure the successful delivery of the project.
 TBH also provided ongoing independent certification services on behalf of the Lenders to monitor debt drawdown against site progress.

-To find out more about TBH’s Independent Technical Advisory experience, please visit the Independent Technical Advisory page.
+To find out more about TBH’s Strategic Advisory Services experience, please visit the Strategic Advisory Services page.

 |Client||A Global Data Centre Provider|